Summary

 You don’t have to worry about collecting a large number of points to book a travel reward.
 If you don’t have enough points for a particular flight, you can use cash to cover the remainder of the fare (though a minimum number of points may be required for some flights).

-You can transfer Ultimate Rewards points between cards
+You can transfer Ultimate Rewards points among cards

 For rewards card jugglers, Ultimate Rewards offer the valuable opportunity to combine points earned across any Ultimate Rewards cards you have open.
 This is a great feature that makes combining cards particularly lucrative, as you can stockpile rewards earned on different bonus categories across cards.

-Plus, if you have a premium card like the Sapphire Preferred or Sapphire Reserve, you can transfer points to that card to unlock a higher point value when redeemed for travel through the Ultimate Rewards portal.
+Plus, if you have a premium card like the Sapphire Preferred or Chase Sapphire Reserve, you can transfer points to that card to unlock a higher point value when you redeem for travel through the Ultimate Rewards portal.

 One small drawback: You can’t buy Ultimate Rewards points